mohamed-mfarag/terraform-provider-qnap/docs/resources/container.md

 - `image` (String) The image of the container.
 - `name` (String) The name of the container.
 - `network` (String) The network to connect the container to.
+Examples of network/networktype compinations: default(the NAT network)/bridge, host/default, bridge/ethx (ethx for the ethernet adaptor you are connecting to when selecting bridge).
 - `networktype` (String) The type of the network.
+Examples of network/networktype compinations: default(the NAT network)/bridge, host/default, bridge/ethx (ethx for the ethernet adaptor you are connecting to when selecting bridge).
 - `removeanonvolumes` (Boolean) Whether to remove anonymous volumes associated with the container.
-- `status` (String) The state of the container (running, stopped). important to note that change in status requires complete recreation of the container - will be updated in the next version.
+- `status` (String) The state of the container (running, stopped).
 - `type` (String) The type of the container.

 ### Optional